archphile/thepenguin/content/posts/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 ## Protecting the Eyes

 In order to protect my eyes, I have "reading node" always on.
 In addition to that, I very frequently use the phone in **greyscale mode** (I enable it very easily with [Monochromatic](https://f-droid.org/en/packages/uk.co.richyhbm.monochromatic/)).
+This last "tweak", in addition to the protection, it makes the screen far less attractive so that it's difficult to stick the eyes on the phone unintentionally.

 ## Dealing with the Addiction

-Everything that I mentioned until now, it's OK but not enough to deal with the smartphone addiction.
+Everything that I mentioned until now, is OK but not enough to deal with the smartphone addiction.

 Being a father of an 8 months kid, my motivation to deal with this addiction was big: